-Solace PubSub+ message brokers also allow for auditing administrative commands via Solace CLI or SEMP.
+Solace PubSub+ event brokers also allow for auditing administrative commands via Solace CLI or SEMP.

 The following guidelines should be used for handling events:

 - Critical events should be escalated to Solace Support.

-- Applications can subscribe to a well-known topic to receive event logs published by a message broker.
+- Applications can subscribe to a well-known topic to receive event logs published by an event broker.
 Typically, standard applications wouldn't subscribe to these, but management applications might.
 For example, a watchdog for a group of applications.
 Refer to Event Publishing Over the Message Bus for more details.

 - Applications can also request information using SEMP over HTTP or the message bus for a snapshot of monitoring details and statistics.
 Refer to Request / Reply Monitoring Using SEMP for more information.

-- To ensure that log timestamps are synchronized amongst multiple message brokers, including those in HA pairs, all message brokers should be configured to use NTP to sync clocks and ensure consistent log timestamps.
+- To ensure that log timestamps are synchronized amongst multiple event brokers, including those in HA pairs, all event brokers should be configured to use NTP to sync clocks and ensure consistent log timestamps.

 Event brokers can be configured to publish events that provide management and status information to well-known topics onto the message bus.
 The events can be of the following type: